 What makes the first week special

-In the first days it’s not about routine but about establishment.
+In the first days, it is not about routine but about getting established.
 Your baby is learning to suck, swallow, and breathe together.
-Your body shifts from pregnancy hormones to milk production and release.
-In this week breastfeeding can be very frequent without it automatically meaning there is a problem.
+Your body is shifting from pregnancy hormones to milk production and milk release.
+In this week, breastfeeding can be very frequent without that automatically meaning there is a problem.

 Colostrum